 (Often incorrectly called Ringed Colonial) A chasing pattern used by Wahl on metal pens, with very fine, closely spaced longitudinal parallel lines running the length of the pen but interrupted periodically by sets of triple rings that are filled with black lacquer.
 Shown here is a close-up of the Ring Colonial pattern.
 The same pattern of lines, without the rings, is Colonial.

-(also chatelaine-tip, ribbon ring, ring-top, or ring top) A pen whose cap has affixed to its closed end a swiveling ring (as shown to the right) through which the user can thread a chain, braid, or other “string” to hang the pen around the neck when it is not in use.
+(also chatelaine-tip, ribbon ring, ring-top, or ring top) A pen whose cap has affixed to its closed end a swiveling ring (as shown below) through which the user can thread a chain, braid, or other “string” to hang the pen around the neck when it is not in use.
 Almost all ringtops lack clips.
 See also chatelaine, clipless, sautoir, w.r.
 [Historical note] Soldiers during World War II often carried ringtops because, with a sautoir around the owner’s neck, a ringtop was less likely to fall out of the pocket and be lost than a clip-style pen.
 The common term for these pens was “ladies’ pens.”

 1 Descriptive term for a pattern, somewhat resembling bargello, in hard rubber that is made with two colors (most commonly red and black, abbreviated RRHR for Red Rippled Hard Rubber, shown below (upper) on a Waterman’s Ideal No 7).
 Among vintage pens, the rippled pattern is unique to L. E. Waterman, which began producing rippled pens in 1926 or 1927 and called the pattern Ripple-Red.
 Waterman also produced blue-green (Ripple-Bluegreen), black-olive (Ripple-Olive), and red-yellow (Ripple-Rose) rippled pens.
 See also hard rubber, mottled, woodgrain.
 2 A chasing pattern used by Wahl on metal pens, with zigzag longitudinal lines offset so as to create a triangular wave pattern.
 Shown below (lower) is a close-up of Ripple.